Bob0817912/ArticuBot/readme.md

 source prepare.sh
 bash scripts/eval.sh
 ```
-The evaluation results will be saved at `3d_diffusion_policy/3D-Diffusion-Policy/3D-Diffusion-Policy/data/`.
+The evaluation results (including gifs of rollouts and normalized opening performances of each rollout) will be saved at `3d_diffusion_policy/3D-Diffusion-Policy/3D-Diffusion-Policy/data/`.

 To print the quantitive numbers, you can run `python scripts/print_eval_results.py --d your_eval_run_results_dir`
+By using the provided pretrained policy ckpts, you are expected to get a performance around 0.68 (averaged over 10 test objects, each with 25 test trials.
+Each trial has different object pose/robot initial joint angle).

 ## Demonstration generation
 We are currently in the process of cleaning the data generation code, so stay tuned!